 Minimizing Impact of Blood Loss

 The main risks of placenta accreta include heavy bleeding before and during delivery and damage to your organs during a cesarean section.
 Because mild anemia is common during pregnancy, your doctor will schedule pre-delivery iron infusion, which can minimize any blood loss and the reduce the need for blood transfusion.
 However, we’ll ensure we have blood ready if you need it, and our blood transfusion specialists will be prepared to perform a blood transfusion during or after your cesarean section.

 If you prefer alternative blood products or support, we’ll work with the Duke Center for Blood Conservation to handle any religious, medical, or personal concerns.

-Duke University Hospital is recognized as the best hospital in North Carolina for maternity care by U.S. News & World Report for 2021.
-Duke Regional Hospital is also recognized as one of the best hospitals in the U.S. for starting or expanding your family.
-The recognition notes our low rates of C-section in people at low risk for pregnancy complications and other factors.
+Duke University Hospital and Duke Regional Hospital are recognized among the best hospitals in the U.S. for maternity care by U.S. News & World Report for 2021.
+The recognition notes our low rates of C-sections in people at low risk for pregnancy complications and other factors.

 Virtual classes with instruction from Duke Health nurses who specialize in labor and delivery and caring for your new baby.